recommend-games/blog/content/posts/gini/index.md

 Perhaps one of the most controversial choices of the [Shut Up & Sit Down Effect]({{<ref "posts/susd_effect/index.md">}}) article was using the number of ratings[^ratings] on BoardGameGeek (BGG) as proxy for "attention" to a game.
 So let's double down on that! 😈

-If lots of ratings mean a lots of eyes on a game, we can ask questions like: What games get all the attention?
+If lots of ratings mean a lots of eyes on a game, we can ask questions like: What games get most of the attention?
 Do few games steal the spotlight?
 Or is the attention spread out evenly?

 The answer is pretty clear if we sort the games by their number of ratings and plot them from fewest to most: